Sunday, 9 September 2018

 Can we (heaven forbid) even learn something from the bad old days?

-for the people.
+The St James's district in London contains some staggeringly undemocratic and yet public facing bodies.
+These are not of the people but they are for the people.
 They continue to popularise art, science and the humanities in an age when the state is dumbing down.

 My first encounter with this area captured a historical moment perfectly.
 I was walking through Queen Anne's Gate which is a think tank land clinging to the edges of St James's.
 I noticed security gates and concrete block everywhere.
 These appeared following the Manchester bombings and confirm to me that these places are seen as important.
 In the background a brass band played cautiously.